goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 # CLion {#configuration-clion}

-Here, Autoware.Auto was installed @ref installation-no-ade "without ADE".
+Here, Autoware.Auto was installed @ref installation-no-ade "without ADE" in the "~/projects/AutowareAuto" path.

 The key functionality that will make CLion able to index is the use of a [Compilation Database](https://www.jetbrains.com/help/clion/compilation-database.html).

 ## Building